 - Nepal was never colonized

 Another interesting fact that makes Nepal so unique is the fact that it was never colonized.
 Nepalese Gurkhas are considered to be the bravest ones in the whole world.
-They are people with a heart of gold and determination of stone.
+They are people with a heart of gold and the determination of stone.

 Nepal has managed to remain away from the clutches of colonization and never celebrates Independence Day.
 The same determination to save their country from foreign influence is still prevalent in the eyes of every person of Nepalese origin.